Should you eat nuts on keto? What nuts are lowest in carbs?

 Macros per 100g: 656 calories, 66g fat, 4g net carbs and 14g protein.

-Brazil nuts are a good source of selenium, magnesium, and zinc.
+Brazil nuts are some of the healthiest nuts for keto.
+It is a good source of selenium, magnesium, and zinc.

 #3.
 Macadamia nuts

 Macros per 100g: 718 calories, 76g fat, 5g net carbs and 8g protein.